mne-tools/mne-python/doc/manual/source_localization/inverse.rst

 Overview
 ########

-This Chapter describes the computation of the minimum-norm estimates.
-This is accomplished with two programs: *mne_inverse_operator* and *mne_make_movie*.
+This page describes the mathematical concepts and the computation of the minimum-norm estimates.
+Using the UNIX commands this is accomplished with two programs:
+:ref:`mne_inverse_operator` and :ref:`mne_make_movie` or in Python
+using :func:`mne.minimum_norm.make_inverse_operator`
+and the ``apply`` functions.
+The use of these functions is presented in the tutorial :ref:`tut_inverse_mne_dspm`.

-The chapter starts with a mathematical description of the method, followed by description of the two software modules.
-The interactive program for inspecting data and inverse solutions, mne_analyze , is covered in :ref:`ch_interactive_analysis`.
+The page starts with a mathematical description of the method.
+The interactive program for inspecting data and inverse solutions, :ref:`mne_analyze`, is covered in :ref:`ch_interactive_analysis`.

 .. _CBBDJFBJ: